The Mifne Approach

 The Mifne Concept

-- Early Sgns related to autism can often already be observed in the baby’s first year of life; Findings from research conducted in the last decade at the Mifne Center indicate eight warning signs which can point to a pre-autism condition at this early stage.
-In most cases it is possible to quite easily identify these signs, if awareness of professionals and parents is sharpened.
+Early Signs related to autism can often already be observed in the baby’s first year of life; Findings from research conducted in the last decade at the Mifne Center indicate eight warning signs that can point to a pre-autism condition at this early stage.
+In most cases it is possible to quite easily identify these signs, if the awareness of professionals and parents is sharpened.
+DSM

-- Detection: The Mifne Center established in 2007 an Early Detection Unit at the Sourasky Tel-Aviv Medical Center.
-On top of the medical tests battery, the TA Center uses the ESPASI screening scale, developed at the Mifne Center,
+Detection: In 2007 the Mifne Center established an Early Detection Unit at the Sourasky Tel-Aviv Medical Center.
+On top of a battery of medical tests, the TA Center uses the ESPASI screening scale developed at the Mifne Center.

-- Treatment: As the age of the children reaching treatment decreased, it has been possible to see better results in their progress.
-The age for treatment has gradually decreased at the Mifne Center and is presently up to age two.
+Treatment: As the age at which children diagnosed decreased, it has been possible to see better results in their progress.
+The age for treatment has gradually decreased at the Mifne Center and is presently determined to be up to age two.
 Treatment of attachment and interaction difficulties in the first stages of a baby’s life can in many cases prevent the development of the phenomenon, highlighting the importance of early detection.